manuGil/lecture-notes/git-lecture-notes.md

 # LECTURE NOTES: Version Control with Git

 **Instructor:** *Manuel G. Garcia*
+**Last update:** *20-10-2021*

-These lecture notes are relevant for the session on **09-April-2021**, and focuses on a beginner-level of one of the lessons of the [Software Carpentry](https://swcarpentry.github.io/git-novice/).
+These lecture notes for the beginner-level of one of the lessons of the [Software Carpentry](https://swcarpentry.github.io/git-novice/).
 These notes assume the use of [Git terminal for Windows](https://gitforwindows.org/).
-The context and flow of the lesson have been addapted to better fit the audience.
+The context and flow of this lesson have been addapted to better fit the audience.

 ## PREPARATION
 To set up the command history on two terminals do the following:

 1. On main terminal: